Summary

 Other

-Social Security contributions are deductible for income tax purposes in Belgium.
+Social Security contributions (except the additional social security charge) are deductible for income tax purposes in Belgium.

 Social security insights are intended to provide quick and straightforward insights into social security regimes.
 Always seek professional advice based on actual circumstances before acting.